 A majority of the research conducted on the gut microbial communities of has been conducted on mammals.
 Birds represent a diverse and unique group of vertebrates that remain to be thoroughly studied.
 I have written a review article on the diversity and function of the avian gut microbiota, and highlighted areas for future research [PDF].

 Photo by T. Cary

 Amphibians represent another understudied group of vertebrates in terms of gut microbiology.
-I am collaborating with Dr. William Karasov and his student, Tawnya Cary to investigate how the amphibian microbiota changes over development, as well as in response to environmental conditions.
 We have shown [here] that the microbiota undergoes significant changes between tadpoles and adults.
 Additionally, we have shown [here] that larval exposure to an environmental pollutant (polychlorinated biphenyl 126) causes persistent alteration of the amphibian microbiota.We have also demonstrated that environmental temperature yields distinct microbial community structures in the tadpole gut [Link].